NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 ## Registration

 If the endpoint has been registered already, it sends it's ID to the hub or another endpoint, which will be the new endpoint's parent.
-The parent pings the ID to check if the endpoint tries to hijack an ID.
+The parent sends a Route Creation message to the hub.
+Each hop on the way adds the new endpoint to it's routing list with all previous hops flagged invalid and adds itself to the hop list of the route creation message.
+The hub pings the ID of the new endpoint to check if the endpoint tries to hijack an ID.
 If the ping does not get a response, the registration is accepted and an accept message is sent.
-Also a route creation message is sent to the parent's parent up to the hub.
+Each hop on the way validates the entry in the routing list.\
 If the endpoint is registered the first time, it sends a 0 as ID.
-The hub then assigns the next free ID in an accept message if there are no more than 255 endpoints registered yet.
-The message is repeated if there is no accept or reject message after a timeout.
+The parent sends a Route Creation message to the hub.
+Each hop on the way adds the new endpoint to it's routing list with all previous hops flagged invalid and with the 0 as ID and adds itself to the hop list of the route creation message.
+The hub then assigns the next free ID in an accept message if there are is a free ID.
+Each hop on the way validates the entry and saves the correct ID in the routing list.

 ## Routing List

-Each Node has a list with all children and via what children they are reachable.\
+Each Node has a list with all children and via what children they are reachable.
+It can have invalid entries flagged valid if an endpoint disconnects, since there are no disconnect messages.\
 Example